chnghia/httpie/README.md

 # httpie

-> Docker image with httpie and jq installed
+> Docker image with httpie, jq and yq installed

 ---